So you’ve decided that your father and grandfather were onto something after all.

 |A.P.
 Donovan Straight Razor 7/8||alloy steel||wood|

-You’ll find more information about these razors below but you can click on the links above to see the latest prices and reviews in Amazon.
-Don’t forget to scroll down to see more tips on how to choose a straight razor that covers a lot of sub topics.
+You’ll find more information about these razors below, but you can click on the links above to see the latest prices and reviews on Amazon.
+Don’t forget to scroll down to see more tips on how to choose a straight razor that covers a lot of subtopics.

 Economical, efficient, and environmentally friendly are all top reasons to consider the switch.

 Shaves from a straight razor often last longer than those from electric or disposable razors.